 Periodontal (gum) disease is one of the most prevalent, yet often dismissed, diseases affecting American adults.
 According to some estimates, almost half of all people over 35 struggle with some form of gum disease, whether it’s the early form known as gingivitis or the most advanced form known as periodontitis.
 Regardless of what stage you may be in, the dental team at Drs.
 Boyd is prepared to help.
 With periodontal therapy, we can treat or manage your symptoms while improving your overall health as well as the beauty of your smile.

 What are the symptoms of gum disease?
-And how about its effects?
-Keep reading to learn more about the condition, and how it’s treated, then request an appointment at the Drs.
+What are its symptoms?
+Keep reading to learn more about the condition and how it’s treated.
+Then request an appointment at the Drs.
 Boyd for the help you need today.

-Gum disease is an infection in your gums that occurs when bacteria that accumulates in plaque causes inflammation and bleeding in the gums.
-As the inflammation worsens, large pockets form around the teeth and allows for even greater accumulation of bacteria.
-Very deep pockets are a sign of severe infection, and eventually may cause the loosening and total loss of teeth.
+Gum disease is an infection in your gums that occurs when the bacteria that accumulates in plaque causes inflammation and bleeding in the gums.
+As the inflammation worsens, large pockets form around the teeth and allow for an even greater accumulation of bacteria.
+Very deep pockets are a sign of severe infection, and they eventually may cause the loosening and total loss of teeth.
 The most common cause is poor oral hygiene.

 Often, the earliest symptoms of gum disease are painless and mild.
 That’s why frequent checkups are so essential.
 With regular care, our Madison Avenue dental team can diagnose gum disease early, before your symptoms have time to become more advanced.
 Keep an eye out for the indications of gum disease to ensure you receive the prompt diagnosis and treatment you need.